fdeblasio/pokeemerald-expansion/notes.md

 - Update Tabitha (and maybe others?) macros to use Magma levels instead of Rematch levels?
 - Add ORAS team members (like a Picknicker getting a Gulpin)
 - Now that Gym Leader rematch party size is consistent, maybe a macro can be made
-- Get rid of Gym Leader rematches needing two Pokemon
+- Get rid of Gym Leader rematches needing two Pokémon
 - Some Magnemites never occur because 30 is less than REMATCH_2_LEVEL
     - Double check this?
 - More mugshots for other bosses?